MarkBuffalo/gen-tanakh/README.md

 ### Using the output

 At this point, you can simply use `tanakh.json` to enrich your APIs / Web Apps / whatever.
-The included `json` file has already done this generation for you.
+The included `tanakh.json` file is already included.